Think Entertainment

-Think Entertainment is a defunct production company owned by actress Shelley Duvall to produce children's television and films.
+Think Entertainment was a production company owned by actress Shelley Duvall to produce children's television and films.
 During its first years the company had a first look deal with MCA/Universal who distributed some of their titles such as Shelley Duvall's Bedtime Stories.

 History

 Think Enetertainment was jointly owned by Duvall and her Cable MSO partners, consisting of Tele-Communications Inc., United Artists Entertainment, and Newhouse Broadcasting.
 Duvall bought out the MSO partners in February 1991.
 In 1993, Think partnered with UK-based Enchante, Ltd. owned by Ayman Sawaf following the expiration of the first look deal with MCA/Universal in November 1992.
 Enchante had bought out half of the production company.